Atlanta BeltLine Arboretum & Tours

 Don’t Just Take the Tour – Become a Trees Atlanta Docent!

 Docents for the Atlanta BeltLine Arboretum Walking Tour are volunteers who are passionate and specially trained to guide tours or lead projects within the Atlanta BeltLine Arboretum.
-They introduce visitors to all facets of the Atlanta BeltLine Arboretum, including the origins, beauty and importance of native plants.
-Docents interact directly with the general public as they engage others to get involved in the Atlanta BeltLine Arboretum.
-Docents regularly collaborate with Trees Atlanta’s Education Coordinator to complete training, lead tours or projects, and communicate ideas.
-Potential projects docents could lead include native grass planting and maintenance, plant propagation for historic trees and native grasses, or upkeep of perennial beds.
+They introduce visitors to all facets of the Atlanta BeltLine Arboretum, including the origins, beauty, and importance of native plants.
+Docents interact directly with the general public about the Atlanta BeltLine Arboretum.

 Docent training takes place at: